leogx9r/DiscordCrypt/README.md

     `DiscordCrypt.config.json` located in the same directory as the plugin that you went to during [installation](#installation).

-Doing this will reset your configuration and allow you to enter a new password.
+**Doing this will reset your configuration** and allow you to enter a new password.
-    Be aware that by resetting your configuration, you will lose the passwords of all of your encrypted conversations.
+    Be aware that by resetting your configuration, **you will lose the passwords of all of your encrypted conversations** and as such, will be unable to read any previous messages.

 As a result, you will need need to perform a new key exchange with your friends.
-    If you're part of an encrypted group/channel conversation, you will need to generate new keys or ask someone to send your the passwords securely.
+    If you're part of an encrypted group/channel conversation, you will need to generate new keys or ask someone to send you the passwords securely.